 Debt Collection and Judgment Enforcement

-The Following is not legal advice on a particular matter, but rather is provided for information purposes only.
+NOTE: The Following is not legal advice on a particular matter, but rather is provided for information purposes only.
+While Mr. Houts has a great deal of background in these areas, his practice is devoted to business law and lending matters now.

 Remedies for Creditors with Judgments